(Estimated reading time: 22 minutes)

 How would a social worker approach the challenge of building a better organizational culture?

 Identifying the client is always the first step.
 The identified client for the social worker’s efforts is the community as a whole.
 Note I didn’t say “organization”.
-One is the group of people found within the organization; the other is a legal entity.
+As noted in the preceding section, one is the group of people found within the organization; the other is a legal entity.
 This means an equal focus applied to every member in that community, from the CEO to the janitor.

 This singular focus requires a leadership that is “other-centered,” meaning someone who places the needs of others ahead of their own whenever possible.
 The rise of the “mindfulness revolution” in the business world is correlated with a long overdue awakening as to the outsized role business plays in answering some of society’s deepest problems.

 This revolution has given rise to simple questions with no easy answers.
-“How can I steer my organization towards goals which better society as a whole while remaining profitable?”
-“How do I obtain more buy-in from my organization towards this broader vision?”
+“How can I steer my organization towards goals that bring benefit to the broader community while remaining profitable?”
+“How do I obtain more buy-in from my community towards this broader vision?”
 “What do my employees and managers need to better align with these goals while executing organizational objectives in service of these goals?”

-Some leaders have learned that the best path forward is to put their followers first, focusing on their needs as a better way towards meeting the needs of customers, stakeholders, and our communities as a whole.
+Some leaders have learned that the best answers are found when they put their followers first, focusing on their needs as a better way towards meeting the needs of customers, stakeholders, and our communities as a whole.

 This insight and perspective is in alignment with both the theory and practice of social work.
 Social workers operate by a set of principles which include “help people in need and address social problems”, “inherent dignity and worth of the person”, “importance of human relationships”, “integrity”, and “competence.”
 A worker could never communicate a vision and strategy not in keeping with the best interests of the people, nor encourage people to align with a vision and strategy that is exploitative in nature.